remygatins/BlackSeaBass_project/notebook/2020-01-BSB-DNA-extraction.md

 Solutions used: Buffer "2", Protease "1".

-*Surprise: when I defrosted the tubes, I see that the samples for NC are muscle tissue, not fin.
-Consulted with Sara Schaal and she says it is ok to extract with the same protocol.
+***Surprise**: when I defrosted the tubes, I see that the samples for NC are muscle tissue, not fin.
+Consulted with Sara Schaal and she said it is ok to extract with the same protocol.
 Double-checked with Jon Grabowski to make sure it is from Black Sea Bass, he confirmed.
 So I moved on with the extractions, exacly as with the fin samples.*

 ### 29-April-2020 ###